fullmetalchem15t/opioid/README.md

 # Results

 Analysis of the clustering pattern for the top ten specialties was discussed in the documentation.
 In order to test model, the clusters were used to determined if the opioid claims rate of the five health care professionals who were reported to have committed fraudulent opioid claims and in the dataset were detected as anomalies.
 Two of the clearly anomalies, two were borderline, and one failed to be detected as anomalies.
-Due to the two  known cases of fraud being borderline, the criteria to determine if opioid claims rate should be reevaluated.
+Due to the two  known cases of fraud being borderline, the criteria to determine if opioid claims rate is anomalous should be reevaluated.

 # Conclusion

 Based on results, these clusters can help identify outliers opioid prescribed by healthcare providers that may be fraudulent.
-It is recommended that outliers within their cluster (and borderline outliers) should be investigated for possible cases for fraud.
+It is recommended that anomalies within their cluster (and borderline anomalies) should be investigated for possible cases for fraud.
 This methodology was found to be more useful for specialties that have a narrow range of opioid claims rate such as family practice and internal medicine.